Let’s talk about privacy!

 For our Clients, we use personal information mainly to provide the Services and contact our Clients regarding account activities, new version and product offerings, or other communications relevant to the Services.
 We do not sell or share any personally identifiable or other information of End Users to any third parties, except, of course, to the applicable Client whose website you are using.

-In any case, if you’re not comfortable with the way a website uses your information, the GDPR outlines the ‘right to be forgotten‘.
-This means sites are bound by law to delete your information if you ask them to cancel your account, for example.
+If you’re uncomfortable with how a website uses your information, the GDPR outlines the ‘right to be forgotten.
+For example, websites must legally delete your information when requesting to cancel your account.

 Cookies are files on your computer that contain personal settings for specific websites.
-The term itself supposedly comes from ‘magic cookies’, which are a type of token used by UNIX-based Operating Systems (OS).
+The term supposedly comes from ‘magic cookies,’ a UNIX-based Operating Systems (OS) token.

 - Lets you customize your policy using your company’s information.